3rd TRR 318 Conference: Contextualizing Explanations (ContEx25)

 Deadline for Submissions: April 16th (Extended Deadline)

-Notification of Acceptance: May 7th
+Notification of Acceptance: May 16th

-Conference: 17th and 18th of June, Bielefeld
+Conference: June 17th and 18th, Bielefeld

 Invited Speakers